mpadge/hackmd-stat-software/bayesian-demos.md

       `paste` or `paste0`)
     - [x] G2.3d--e There is no explicit `factor` input, so not applicable
 - [x] G2.4 There is no explicit `factor` input, so not applicable
-- [x] G2.5 Restrictions on multi-variate input very carefully documented
+- [x] G2.5 Restrictions on tabular input very carefully documented
 - [x] G2.6 There are conversion routines for multivariate input, for reasons explained in documentation.
 - [x] G2.7 There is no type conversion in which information is lost, so not applicable.
+- [x] G2.8 Restrictions on tabular input very carefully documented.
-- [x] G2.8--2.11 Missing data is explicitly prohibited, as extensively documented, and all appropriate checks are also implemented.
+- [x] G2.9--2.12 Missing data is explicitly prohibited, as extensively documented, and all appropriate checks are also implemented.
 - [x] G3.1 Processing of names of local files explicitly documented